Lion's Mane - Fresh 500g

 When fresh mushrooms are marked "Sold Out", there are none available for our next Wednesday delivery run.
 You can still contact us to order them for a different date.

-We currently deliver for free between Yarloop, Bunbury and Busselton on Wednesday afternoons.
-We can also deliver to Dunsborough, Yallingup and Margaret River areas, typically for a $7 fee.
+We currently deliver for free between Yarloop, Eaton, Bunbury, Boyanup, Capel and Donnybrook on Wednesday afternoons.
+We can also deliver to Busselton and Dunsborough areas, typically for a $10 fee.
 Pickup can be arranged from our farm gate or from our markets in Boyanup and Serpentine-Jarrahdale.
 We cannot post fresh mushrooms.

 Eating whole, fresh Lion’s Mane is the best way to enjoy its health benefits but it should not be consumed raw.
 Thorough cooking breaks down the tough cell walls and allows our bodies to digest them properly.
 Mushrooms are amazing little chemical factories which produce a staggering variety of compounds which work in harmony to produce their effects and wholefoods are superior.
 Alcohol extraction processes are not necessary, particularly for culinary mushrooms like Lion’s Mane.
 They have also been consumed as tea for thousands of years.